 Available in Italian: Natale in Italia

-Christmas is considered the most important holyday of the year everywhere in the world.
+Christmas is considered the most important holiday of the year everywhere in the world.
 Celebrated on the 25th of December, for us all it is the day of the birth of Jesus Christ.

 Christmas, however, has pagan origins.
 In Roman times, it was the chosen day of worship of the god Mitra, who represented the sun and was therefore connected to its path in the sky.
-After the spread of Christianity, around the IV - V century A.D, the cult for Jesus, who for the Christians also represente light, took over that of Mitra.
+After the spread of Christianity, around the IV – V century AD, the cult for Jesus, who also represents light to Christians, took over that of Mitra.

-During the period preceding the real holydays, tradition calls for the setting up of the "Presepe" (Crib) and the Christmas tree.
+During the period preceding the real holidays, tradition calls for the setting up of the presepe (Crib) and the Christmas tree.
 Both are usually prepared on the 8th of December, the day of the Immaculate Conception, and taken down on the evening of January 6th.
-The "Presepe" is the exact reproduction of the scene of Jesus' birth and its surrounding, rendered with beautiful statuettes; the tree is usually a fir, real or fake, decorated with colored ornaments and multicolored lights.
+The presepe is the exact reproduction of the scene of Jesus’ birth and its surrounding, rendered with beautiful statuettes.
+The tree is usually a fir, real or fake, decorated with colored ornaments and multicolored lights.

 In my family, Christmas Eve dinner is based on fish: appetizers, the ubiquitous, fundamental part of every serious Italian meal, will involve canapés with various kinds of paté (olives, artichokes, eggplants, etc.), seafood salad, artichokes hearts and other vegetables preserved in oil (best if home made), toasted bread with butter and anchovies, and more.